Bigfoot Killer: Murders

-The perpetrator chose young girls aged 16 to 22 who prostituted themselves on the streets as victims.
+The perpetrator chose women and adolescents aged 16 to 43 who prostituted themselves on the streets as victims.
 In early 1975, he committed at least four rapes, with his victims going to the police and describing his appearance, from which a facial composite was created.
 Between February 16 and October 20, the offender killed a total of seven women, five black and two white.
 During the investigation, witnesses reported that the killer had driven a beige Oldsmobile, and after offering $15 in exchange for sexual services, he lured the victims to his car, after which he threatened them with a knife, beat, raped, sodomized and finally strangled them.
 He was described as a muscular, tall African-American with facial hair and an afro, likely between the ages of 30 and 35.
 According to police, he may have suffered from acromegaly, since, according to testimonies and other evidence, he had large hands and feet.
 As a result of this, he was nicknamed "Bigfoot".

 After this information was revealed to the public, at the end of 1975, a number of NGO activists and several hundred residents of the Cass Corridor organized a rally in front of the police station, accusing the authorities of negligence due to the victims' social status.
 They appealed to the city's administrative bodies demanding an investigation and subsequent punishment of officials, because they refused to disclose information about the ongoing killings and were unable to take proper precautions.
-To back up their claims, the protesters showed a police leaflet describing the killer's appearance, which included a telephone number for communication, but was unavailable at night.
+To back up their claims, the protesters showed a police leaflet describing the killer's appearance, which included a telephone number for communication, but it was unavailable at night.
 Representatives of law enforcement denied these allegations, claiming that enough was being done.